not-arun/leetcode/README.md

 # leetcode

-This is my repository for sharing the solutions to LeetCode questions through code.
+This is my repository for sharing the solutions to LeetCode questions through Java code.